AzureAD/microsoft-authentication-library-for-js/extensions/msal-node-extensions/README.md

 # Microsoft Authentication Extensions for Node
 The Microsoft Authentication Extensions for Node offers secure mechanisms for client applications to perform cross-platform token cache serialization and persistence.
 It gives additional support to the Microsoft Authentication Library for Node (MSAL).

-MSAL Node supports an in-memory cache by default and provides the ICacheManager to perform cache serialization.
-Developers are required to implement their own cache persistance across multiple platforms and Microsoft Authentication Extensions makes this simpler.
+[MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) supports an in-memory cache by default and provides the ITokenCache interface to perform cache serialization, but does not provide a default way of storing the token cache to disk.
+Microsoft authentication extensions for node is default implementation for persisting cache to disk across different platforms.

 Supported platforms are Windows, Mac and Linux: